10 Iceland Hidden Gems - A local's guide to off-the-beaten-path adventure in Iceland

 BEST ACCOMMODATION OPTIONS IN MT.
 HEROUBREID AREA

-My favorite waterfall in Iceland is the stunning Hengifoss Waterfall with 128.5 meters high, making it the 2nd highest waterfall in Iceland.
+Another fascinating hidden gem in Iceland and also, my favorite waterfall on the island is the stunning Hengifoss Waterfall with 128.5 meters high, making it the 2nd highest waterfall in Iceland.

 Well, the Hengifoss waterfall is technically the second highest measured waterfall in Iceland but there are others higher that fall from the edges of glaciers and disappear underneath the ice again.